 - Lenses: 24–70mm f/2.8 or 35mm prime

-- Tripod: carbon fiber or robust metal
+- Tripod: carbon fibre or robust metal

 - Remote shutter or intervalometer